Bass

 In the following years, Jack and Florrie Bass lived in Barbrook and Lynton where they ran lodging houses and a Bed & Breakfast and took in children sent to Lynton during the Second World War.
 They were active in local charity activities, particularly around raising money for Lynton Cottage Hospital.
 Jack died in 1951 and Florrie in 1971.
 They are both buried in Lynton – Lea Road – Cemetery.

-Thank you to Gillian Curtis and Vic Bass for sharing information about and photos of Jack and Florrie Bass.
+Thank you to Gillian Curtis and Vic Bass for sharing information about, and the photos below of, Jack and Florrie Bass.